calee14/quake-watch/README.md

  ```
 # What I learned:
 - &nbsp;&nbsp;&nbsp;&nbsp; In the beginning of this project, I believed I could create a machine learning model based on
-past earthquakes that already had happened.
+past earthquakes.
 I was hoping my model would be able to discover a
 pattern and give me a reasonable prediction of the next earthquake, but that was not the case.
 I learned that my model was overfitting and the model quickly learned to recognize the X_train
 dataset and output the exact answer that corresponded with each feature.
 My dataset was using